-The Joy they have received
+The Joy they Have Received

-He’s just a happy kid, he just loves everybody.
+Jaron says, “He’s just a happy kid, he just loves everybody.
 He’s always hugging everybody, he’ll hug strangers that he doesn’t even know.
 You’ll just be walking in the store and he’ll just walk up and hug somebody and you’re like “he’s a hugger you know, sorry.”
 He brings a different kind of need to our family, it’s good for Savannah, our oldest daughter, because she’s the best big sister.
-She knows to take care of him.
+She knows you got to take care of him”

 They have two other children, Dallin, who is one, and Savannah, who is seven.
 They’ve found that there’s a been a big enough age difference between Savannah and Shane that Savannah has picked up pretty quickly that although he is five, he’s not like other five-year-olds and you can’t treat him the same way.
 But you always say “don’t treat him any different, but also do treat him different because they are different.”
 He does have special needs, they have different needs than other kids, I mean everyone has special needs.
-It’s really cute to see Savannah as just this prime example of a big sister.
+It’s really cute to see Savannah as just this prime example of a big sister.”

-Advice for someone who receives the same diagnosis
+Advice for Someone who Receives the Same Diagnosis

 Laurel tells us, “A cute mom on our tiny little Facebook group for families of children with 18 P deletion, she came new to the group and said, “I just found out the baby I’m expecting has this.”
 She was kind of in this panicked state and worried about what to expect.
 I just remember feeling “a baby, you’re having a baby!
 It’s going to be the best baby and you won’t want to trade it.”
 Shane’s just always been this sweet little bundle of love, he just likes to hug and snuggle.
 I’ve always said if I had to duplicate any child, it would probably be Shane, but that doesn’t mean he’s my favorite he’s just so sweet and good.”

 Jaron says, “There’s going to be issues, you’re going to have to deal with some stuff, but they are your kid.
 You’re just going to have to love them and treat them just like you would any other kid.
 Obviously get them the help that they would need and deserve.
 Speech therapy, physical therapy and surgeries.
 We’re lucky with Shane, he doesn’t have a lot of the health issues that come along with 18P but he is more severe with the cognitive and the mental part of it.
 There’s other kids where cognitively they are almost normal, but they have all the heart surgeries and stuff like that.
 If you need support get the support that you need.
 Even if that’s through your family, your friends or doctors.
-Find doctors that are specialists because there’s not a lot that know a ton about this.
+Find doctors that are specialists because there’s not a lot that know a ton about this.”